 Side note: As long as you’re taking risks and doing things that challenge you, fear will be part of the picture.
 That’s healthy and normal.
 You’ll never eliminate fear completely, but you can deal with it effectively so that it never paralyzes you.

 2. Figure out what you want to do.

-Listen, the last thing you want when you’re thinking about changing careers midlife is to end up in a new job you equally hate.
+Listen, the last thing you want when you’re thinking about a midlife career change is to end up in a new job you equally hate.
 To avoid that nightmare scenario, do your research and make sure you know enough about the industry and role you want to pursue.

-Your goal should be to find a position that allows you to work in your sweet spot—the intersection of what you do best and what you love to do most.
+Your goal should be to find a position that allows you to work in your sweet spot—the intersection of what you do best, what you love to do most and the results that matter to you.
 The best way to discover your sweet spot is to ask yourself a series of questions (and I recommend journaling or making a list of whatever comes to mind):

 - What are some of my natural talents?